peterbillhu/DFOn2DProveskites/README.md

 ## File Descriptions

 The Density Fingerprint algorithm was initially introduced by Edelsbrunner et al. [1].
 In this study, we present an implemented algorithm designed for efficiently calculating the density fingerprint of a given atomic system, comprising both the unit cell and motif set.
+All codes are in the _Algorithms_ folder:

 ## Tutorial